s4shaNull/COMP2020-P5-Cache-Nguyen-Dinh-Cuong/README.md

 #### :question: Associated Questions
 9. At what cache size do the two write policies generate approximately the same amount of writes to the bus?
-- Answer: From the graph, we can see that at x = 10, or cache size = 1 KB, the two write policies generate approximately the same amount of writes to the bus.
+- Answer: From the graph, we can see that at x = 10, or cache size = 1 KB, the two write policies generate approximately the same amount of writes to the bus
 10. Why does the difference between the two schemes diverge at small cache sizes?
 11. Why does the difference between the two schemes diverge at large cache sizes?